 Whether you’re a new cloud security architect, or trying to step into the shoes of one, I hope these examples and techniques give you the inspiration to try new creative solutions to help your developers and information security teams.

-If you would like to connect to a fellow cloud security architect or learn how VMware Secure State can help you achieve these security outcomes, request a demo of our platform.
+If you would like to connect to a fellow cloud security architect or learn how CloudHealth Secure State can help you achieve these security outcomes, request a free demo of our platform.